AIMA Journal Editorial Guidelines

-To allow all articles to be reviewed and avoid delays on the preparation of the AIMA Journal, all deadline extensions should be discussed prior to the deadline.
+To allow all articles to be reviewed and avoid delays on the preparation of the AIMA Journal, all deadline extensions should be discussed and agreed prior to the deadline.
 We might consider extending the deadline up to two working days, but we reserve the right not to accept any contribution past the deadline.

 We ask that articles meet the following criteria:

-- Articles should be relevant to hedge fund managers, alternative credit managers and funds of funds and provide guidance or thought leadership;
+- Articles should be relevant to hedge fund managers, alternative credit managers and funds of funds and provide guidance or thought leadership

-- As AIMA is a global body with jurisdictional neutrality, articles in the AIMA Journal may not compare jurisdictions, overtly or implicitly;
+- As AIMA is a global body with jurisdictional neutrality, articles in the AIMA Journal may not compare jurisdictions, overtly or implicitly

-- Articles should avoid referring to particular funds / accounts / companies / clients or products;
+- Articles should avoid referring to particular funds / accounts / companies / clients or products

-- Where possible, articles should appear in the AIMA Journal before appearing elsewhere;
+- Where possible, articles should appear in the AIMA Journal before appearing elsewhere

-- Articles should be no less than 800 words and no more than 1,500 words in length;
+- Articles should be no less than 800 words and no more than 1,500 words in length

-- Depending on the topic, names of individuals or companies may be removed;
+- Depending on the topic, names of individuals or companies may be removed

-- Inclusion of charts/graphs are welcome, though please discuss this with the editor if you wish to include more than two;
+- Inclusion of charts/graphs are welcome, though please discuss this with the editor if you wish to include more than two

 AIMA will publish the author’s name, job title and photo and the company name.
-In case of multiple authors, AIMA will publish up to 3 headshots.
+In case of multiple authors, AIMA will publish up to three headshots.
 Short disclaimers also may be included under certain circumstances.
 Authors may include their email address and company website.
 We do not, however, include the author’s biographical information, nor do we publish company boilerplates.

 The Alternative Investment Management Association Ltd (AIMA) holds the sole copyright for the AIMA Journal and all items therein for the purposes of controlling the copying, editing and re-distribution of all items by any other parties.
-All those wishing to utilize part of all of any item within the AIMA Journal are required to obtain written permission from both AIMA and the author which will specifically outline the elements to be utilised together with the full distribution purpose and coverage.
+All those wishing to utilise part of/ all of any item within the AIMA Journal are required to obtain written permission from both AIMA and the author which will specifically outline the elements to be utilised together with the full distribution purpose and coverage.